 In November 1781 he recommissioned the Magnificent 74, going out to the Leeward Islands in February 1782 and arriving at Carlisle Bay, Barbados on 20 March before sailing to join Rear-Admiral Sir Samuel Hood at St. Lucia.
-He was despatched in company with the Agamemnon 64, Captain Benjamin Caldwell, to monitor the French fleet at Martinique and on 8 April sent news of their sailing from that island to Admiral Sir George Rodney at St. Lucia.
+He was despatched in company with the Agamemnon 64, Captain Benjamin Caldwell, to monitor the French fleet at Martinique, and on 8 April sent news of their sailing from that island to Admiral Sir George Rodney at St. Lucia.
 On 12 April 1782 he commanded the Magnificent at the Battle of the Saintes, providing valuable assistance to the beleaguered Warrior 74, Captain Sir James Wallace, and finding herself in the thick of the action around the French flagship.
-He was later present with Hood’s squadron in the Mona Passage in pursuit of the French stragglers, forcing the surrender of the Aimable 32 after a forty minute running engagement that saw his vessel lose four men killed and eight wounded.
+He was later present with Hood s squadron in the Mona Passage in pursuit of the French stragglers, forcing the surrender of the Aimable 32 after a forty-minute running engagement that saw his vessel lose four men killed and eight wounded.

-In November 1793 he undertook a diplomatic mission to the Bey of Tunis, but believing himself not authorised to use force he achieved little.
-Early in the following year he was sent to Fornelli again with a force of three sail of the line and two frigates, together with troops under Major-General Dundas.
+In November 1793 he undertook a mission to the Bey of Tunis, but believing himself not authorised to use force he achieved little.
+Early in the following year he was sent to Fornelli again with a force of three sail of the line and two frigates, together with troops under Major-General Sir David Dundas.
 An initial attack on the Martello Tower by the Fortitude and Juno on 8 February 1794 was beaten off, but the Army artillery proved more adept and successful campaigning by Captain Horatio Nelson and others led to the island’s capture.

-He was further promoted vice-admiral on 1 June 1795 and admiral on 1 January 1801.
-He died on 4 October 1804 at Wickham in Hampshire, being buried in the churchyard.
+Linzee did not undertake any further employment but was further promoted admiral on 1 January 1801, and he died on 4 October 1804 at Wickham in Hampshire, being buried in the churchyard.